Management Discussion and Analysis

 Board and Committee Evaluation

-Evaluation of the Board as a whole and the Committees is done by individual Directorswhich is collated for submission to the NRCCommittee and feedback to the Board.
+Evaluation of the Board as a whole and the Committees is done by individual Directors.These are collated for submission to the NRC Committee and feedback to the Board.

 Policy on Appointment and Remuneration of Directors and Key Managerial Personnel andRemuneration Policy

-The NRCCommittee has formulated the remuneration policy of your Company which isattached as Annexure VII to this Report.
+The NRC Committee has formulated the remuneration policy of your Company which isprovided in Annexure VII to this Report.

 KEY MANAGERIAL PERSONNEL

-Your Company has in place a vigil mechanism for directors and employees to reportinstances and concerns about unethical behaveiour actual or suspected fraud or violationof your Company's Code of Conduct.
+Your Company has in place a vigil mechanism for Directors and employees to reportinstances and concerns about unethical behaviour actual or suspected fraud or violationof your Company's Code of Conduct.
 Adequate safeguards are provided against victimisationof those who avail of the mechanism and direct access to the Chairman of the AuditCommittee in exceptional cases is provided to them.

 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS

-As required under the Act the remuneration payable to Cost Auditors has to beplaced before the Members at a general meeting for ratification.
-Hence a resolution for the sameforms parTof the Notice convening the AGM.
+As required under the Act the remuneration payable to the Cost Auditors has to beplaced before the Members at a general meeting for ratification.
+Hence a resolutionrelating to the same forms part of the Notice convening the AGM.

 Compliance with Secretarial Standards

-There has been no change in the nature of your Company;
+There has been no change in the nature of business of your Company.